kriti-sc/paytm-interview-challenge/README.md

 ## paytm-interview-challenge

 ###Development Environment
-This project requires the following to be installed<br>
+This project requires the following to be installed

-1. Stable release of Java 1.8<br>
+1. Stable release of Java 1.8
-2. Install Mysql database.<br>
+2. Install Mysql database.
-3. Install Maven 3.3.4 or higher to manage dependencies<br>
+3. Install Maven 3.3.4 or higher to manage dependencies.
-4.Install bower to manage frontend dependencies (This is optional since all the static js is checked in)
+4. Install bower to manage frontend dependencies (This is optional since all the static js is checked in)
 5. Create a DB schema and run the DDL from here (DDL scripts can be pulled from https://github.com/sriramvcs/paytm-interview-challenge/blob/master/src/main/resources/ddl/loadAll.sql)<br>
 6. Now update DB schema info in application.properties file https://github.com/sriramvcs/paytm-interview-challenge/blob/master/src/main/resources/application.properties <br>